RocketRobz/TWLoader/.github/PULL_REQUEST_TEMPLATE.md

 ***
 #### Pull Request status
-- [ ]  This PR has been tested using latest DEVKITPRO, DEVKITARM, SFILLIB, SF2DLIB, LIBNDS and Citro3DS.
+- [ ]  This PR has been tested using latest devkitPro, devkitARM, PP2D and Citro3DS.

 _(Do not edit after this point)_
 - [ ]  This PR is fully documented.